-Amanda Erlandson is an associate in the private clients, trusts and estates practice group in the firm’s Pittsburgh office.
+Amanda Erlandson is an associate in the estate planning and trusts & estates practice group in the firm’s Pittsburgh office.
 Her practice focuses on estate planning and estate and trust administration.

 Ms. Erlandson assists clients with structuring efficient estate plans to meet the clients’ personal and family goals.
 She has experience with both tax and non-tax aspects of estate planning, including estate, gift, generation-skipping transfer and income tax planning, charitable gift planning and incapacity planning.
 She has drafted a variety of estate planning documents, including wills, marital trusts, credit shelter trusts, irrevocable life insurance trusts and grantor-retained annuity trusts.